 Step 1: Informal Resolution

-Particular circumstances may warrant an exception to this step, in which case direct pursuit of a Formal Grievance under Step 2 may be necessary.
+Particular circumstances may warrant an exception to the Informal Resolution step, in which case the student can directly advance to Step 2: Preparing a Formal Grievance when necessary.

 Step 2: Preparing a Formal Grievance